 Graph 5 refers to the awareness of the rights and duties of the cyclist in traffic, seeking to reflect on the contrast of information.
 Only 62.5% of people claim to have knowledge about the cyclist's situation and 37.5% say they are unaware.

-The sixth graph tells us about the motivation of pedestrians to use the bicycle if there was a cycle course, which 91.7% of the people answered yes, if it had a cycle course this would be a great incentive for the use of the bike and only 8.3 % answered no.
+The sixth graph tells us about the motivation of pedestrians to use the bicycle if there was a cycle course, which 91.7% of the people answered yes.
+If there was a cycle course this would be a great incentive for the use of bike and only 8.3 % answered no.

-In short, it is noticeable that the lack of cycle paths largely prevents the use of bicycles within the city, consequently generating more traffic, because a person instead of using a bicycle that takes up little space, uses a car that takes up a lot of space bigger than a bicycle, causing a more drowned traffic, as already seen in graphs 1 and 6.
-Also, it is the feeling of insecurity of the people when using the bicycle, shown in graph 3, which is usually linked to the fear of being run over , which cycle-band would reduce or decrease the chances of occurring.
-Therefore, the bicycle path would be a great help for the population, because it would reduce the traffic of cars and for those who use the bicycle would be healthier, because it will be exercising and would also be advantageous for the environment, as it would have less gas emission pollutants in the atmosphere.
+In short, it is noticeable that the lack of cycle paths largely prevents the use of bicycles within the city, consequently generating more traffic, because a person instead of using a bicycle that takes up little space, uses a car that takes up a bigger space than a bicycle, causing a more drowned traffic, as already seen in graphs 1 and 6.
+Also, it is the feeling of insecurity of the people when using the bicycle, shown in graph 3, which is usually linked to the fear of being run over, which cycle-band would reduce or decrease the chances of occurring.
+Therefore, the bicycle path would be a great help for the population, because it would reduce the traffic of cars and for those who use bicycle it would be healthier, because they would be exercising.
+It would also be advantageous for the environment, as it would have less gas emission pollutants in the atmosphere.

 Our initiative is to present the data and information we collected in our research to the City Hall of Campo Largo to determine the possibility of building a workable and strategic work agenda regarding the implementation of safe cycle routes.
 We believe that not only the students, but the whole community would be benefit from it.
 The project will be presented to the City Council on May 19, 2019.